wasix-org/cargo-wasix/doc/config.md

 If this option is set to `true`, this does not mean `wasm-opt` will unconditionally run for all builds.
-A value of `true` means that `wasm-opt` *may* run, depending on the internal heuristics of `cargo wasi`.
+A value of `true` means that `wasm-opt` *may* run, depending on the internal heuristics of `cargo wasix`.
 For more information about these heuristics and caveats, see [the documentation about running `wasm-opt`](wasm-opt.md).